Editorial guide

 ANZSIC code for Uber drivers and rideshare work

 Rideshare operators usually need a practical answer quickly because the code gets used in ABN, tax and bookkeeping workflows.
-The right fit depends on whether the work is mainly passenger road transport or something broader.
+The right fit depends on whether the work is mainly passenger road transport or whether another transport service has become the real business model.

 Classify the transport activity, not the app brand